vitto/densifyjs/README.md

-densityjs
+densifyjs
 =========

-A plain js library to change images and background images from standard to retina resolution
+A plain JavaScript library to change images and background images from standard to retina resolution.